 For the home cook who collects enamelware

-Cookbook author Molly Yeh has this vintage-looking enamel skillet hanging next to her fridge.
-“I love things that are a pop of color and that are heavy-duty and that will live up to being used multiple times a day,” and this one gets top marks for both style and sturdiness.
+Cookbook author and host of Food Network’s Molly on the Range Molly Yeh has this vintage-looking enamel skillet hanging next to her fridge.
+“I love things that are a pop of color and that are heavy-duty and that will live up to being used multiple times a day” — and this one gets top marks for both style and sturdiness.

-For the home cook who takes farm-to-table seriously
+For the home cook who struggles to clean their cast-iron skillet

 For the at-home pitmaster who has it all